People Reveal Their Malicious Revenge Stories

 Pexels

 “I (F19 at the time) worked at a gas station off the highway.
 Two men, I’d guess mid-50s, come in and ask for directions (pre-smartphone era) to a popular sporting goods store about 5 minutes away.
 I ask which direction they came from and they say the east.
+So I told them they’d actually passed the correct exit, they needed to turn around and go back the other direction, gave them the correct exit number and the appropriate turns after to reach the store.

 They refused to believe they’d been wrong and said I must have had no idea what I was talking about, being a young girl and all.
+They argued with me for several minutes and the line behind them was growing.

 So I said you know, you’re right and I was wrong.

 You just keep going west and get off at the next exit, you’ll see it on your right.
 They agreed that must be right and they knew all along they were headed in the correct direction and left.

 The next exit was 18 miles down the road, in the middle of nowhere, and had no re-entry eastbound for them to turn around.
-I still wonder if they ever found the store and realized what I had done.”

 3 points - Liked by LilacDark, Niffer and StumpyOne